 Aquatics policies are in place for the safety and comfort of our members and guests.
 Anyone not abiding by the rules may be asked to leave.

+Lap swim is available to members and guests ages 14 and older by reserving a lane in the lap pool.
 You may only reserve lanes for yourself and anyone in your immediate household.

 To reserve a lane, please call the Y at 920.921.3330 during regular business hours or reserve in person at the Welcome Center desk.